-7.9 Sharing of nudes and semi-nudes ('sexting')
+7.9 Sharing of nudes and semi-nudes

-If you are made aware of an incident involving the consensual or non-consensual sharing of nude or seminude images/videos (also known as 'sexting' or 'youth produced sexual imagery'), you must report it to the DSL immediately.
+If school staff are made aware of an incident involving the consensual or non-consensual sharing of nude or semi-nude images/videos (also known 'youth produced sexual imagery'), they must report it to the DSL immediately.

-You must not:
+Staff must not:

-- > View, copy, print, share, store or save the imagery yourself, or ask a pupil to share or download it.
-If you have already viewed the imagery by accident, you must report this to the DSL. - > Delete the imagery or ask the pupil to delete it - > Ask the pupil(s) who are involved in the incident to disclose information regarding the imagery (this is the DSL's responsibility) - > Share information about the incident with other members of staff, the pupil(s) it involves or their, or other, parents and/or cares - > Say or do anything to blame or shame any young people involved
+View, copy, print, share, store or save the imagery yourself, or ask a pupil to share or download it.
+If staff have already viewed the imagery by accident, they must report this to the DSL.

+Delete the imagery or ask the pupil to delete it

+Ask the pupil(s) involved in the incident to disclose information regarding the imagery (this is the DSL's responsibility)

+Share information about the incident with other members of staff, the pupil(s) it involves or their, or other, parents and/or cares

+Say or do anything to blame or shame any young people involved

-You should explain that you need to report the incident, and reassure the pupil(s) that they will receive support and help from the DSL.
+Staff should explain that they need to report the incident, and reassure the pupil(s) that they will receive support and help from the DSL.